 The final show was on 7th May 1960, when a variety bill featuring the Lana Sisters (one of them was Dusty Springfield), Chas McDevitt & Shirley Douglas and topping the bill was pop star Emile Ford & the Checkmates singing his number 1 hit "What Do You Want to Make Those Eyes at Me For?“, was almost the last song to be sung in the theatre.
 The song dated from 1911, and had first been sung there by Rosalie Jacobi in 1914, in the Empire’s first pantomime "Babes in the Wood".

-The closed Finsbury Park Empire Theatre came back to life briefly in early-1961, when the musical film starring Cliff Richard; "The Young Ones" had several important scenes filmed on location inside and outside the theatre.
+The closed Finsbury Park Empire Theatre came back to life briefly in early-1961, when the British musical film starring Cliff Richard; "The Young Ones" had several important scenes filmed on location inside and outside the theatre.
 After this, the seating was removed and it became a scenery store for the Stoll Moss Empire Theatres chain, with the stage used for a short while as a rehearsal space.
 The Finsbury Park Empire Theatre was purchased by Islington Council under a Compulsory Purchase Order on 17th July 1964, and was demolished in April 1965.
 A block of flats named Vaudeville Court was built on the site.

 Just login to your account and subscribe to this theater.